Copycat Maid-Rite Loose Meat Sandwich

 How To Make Copycat Maid-Rite Loose Meat Sandwiches

-3. Stir in the beef broth, Worcestershire sauce, mustard powder, Maggi Sauce, garlic powder, and onion powder.
+Stir in the beef broth, Worcestershire sauce, mustard powder, Maggi Sauce, garlic powder, and onion powder.
+Reduce the heat to medium-low and simmer, stirring occasionally, until most of the liquid has evaporated and the meat is tender and juicy, about 10–15 minutes.

-4. Simmer the mixture over medium-low heat, stirring occasionally, until most of the liquid has evaporated and the meat is tender.
+Simmer the mixture on medium-low, stirring occasionally, until most liquid evaporates and the meat is tender.

-5. Toast the bakery fresh buns in a separate pan or under the broiler until lightly browned.
+While the meat simmers, lightly toast the bakery-fresh buns in a skillet or under the broiler until just golden.

 • Using 80/20 ground beef ensures a good balance of flavor and moisture.